kidshock/fathomnet-2025-2ndplace/README.md

 ### Inference

-To simplify inference with our model weights, you can use inference_only.ipynb for inferencing with the test data from the competition (~10 minutes)
+To simplify inference with our model weights, you can use inference_only.ipynb for inferencing with the test data from the competition (~5 minutes with  1 GPU L4) to get the submission csv file.

 ### Our Solution